-Veronica began her writing career as a film critic for such publications as IF Magazine, Cinema Papers and Ninemsn, going on to become the youngest participant in the Rotterdam Film Critics Program.
-Her anthology plays 360 Positions In a One Night Stand, Words and Pictures and All This Beautiful Life were produced for Sydney Festival, Griffin Theatre Company and The Production Company’s Australia Project in NYC respectively.
+Veronica is an Australian-born writer with a career spanning stage and screen, and a background in magazine editorial, script development and creative producing.
+She began as a film and arts critic for IF Magazine, Cinema Papers, Reel Time and Ninemsn.
+Her anthology plays 360 Positions In a One Night Stand, Words and Pictures and All This Beautiful Life were produced for Sydney Film Festival, Griffin Theatre Company and The Production Company’s Australia Project in NYC respectively.

-Veronica stopped writing for more than a decade.
-During that time she was a creative executive for Icon Films, Screen Australia and Madman, working on the development of a diverse range of Australian films including BAFTA-winning Lion, cult hit The Babadook, The Dressmaker, The Sapphires and many more.
-Veronica returned to writing a few years ago, sharing credits on Florian Habicht documentary Spookers and Jackie Van Beek comedy Nude Tuesday.
-She has since created television drama Sixteen with the support of the BBC and Duck Soup Films and Deep Field for Good Thing Productions.
+For personal reasons, Veronica stopped writing for more than a decade.
+During that time she was a creative executive for Icon Films, Screen Australia and Madman, working on a huge and diverse range of films including Oscar-nominated, Bafta-winning Lion, cult hit The Babadook, The Dressmaker, The Sapphires and box office favourite Red Dog.

 After producing feature film Below in 2019, Veronca returned to writing full-time, sharing credits on Florian Habicht documentary Spookers and Jackie Van Beek comedy Nude Tuesday.
 She has since developed television drama Sixteen with the support of the BBC and Duck Soup Films and Deep Field for Good Thing Productions, as well as projects for Bonafide and Three Tables.